A topic from the subject of Kinetics in Chemistry.

 Energy Profiles of Reactions

 An energy profile is a graphical representation of the energy changes that occur during a chemical reaction.
 It shows the potential energy of the system as a function of the reaction progress.
-The energy profile can be used to determine the activation energy, the enthalpy change, and the equilibrium constant for the reaction.
+The energy profile can be used to determine the activation energy (Ea), the enthalpy change (ΔH), and the relationship to the equilibrium constant (K).
+Note that the equilibrium constant is not directly *read* from the energy profile itself, but is related to the ΔH value.

 The key points of an energy profile are: